Black Hand (extortion)

-Origin

-The roots of the Black Hand can be traced to the Kingdom of Naples as early as the 1750s.
-The English language term specifically refers to the organization established by Italian immigrants in the United States during the 1880s.
-Some of the immigrants formed criminal syndicates, living alongside each other and largely victimizing fellow immigrants.

-By 1900, Black Hand operations were firmly established in the Italian communities of major cities, including Philadelphia, Chicago, New Orleans, Scranton, San Francisco, New York, Boston, and Detroit.
+Black Hand (Mano Nera) was a type of organized extortion, active primarily in the eastern United States from the early 20th century to the 1920s in Italian-American ghettos or neighborhoods and committed mainly by criminal immigrants from southern Italy.
+The term "Black Hand" was reportedly first used in New York City, in 1903.
+The practice gradually began to decline around 1915 and ceased to exist during the 1920s, when the first Mafia families in the U.S.—more organized and structured—began to emerge.

+History

+The first reported use of the term "Black Hand" to describe extortion rackets among Italians in the United States was the Cappiello case of September 1903 in Brooklyn in New York City, when Nicolo Cappiello, a wealthy contractor, received a letter signed by the “Mano Nera,” demanding $1,000 with the warning that his house would be otherwise dynamited.
+Black Hand activities were widespread in every American city with a sizable Italian community, with New York City serving as the primary hub.
+The label "Black Hand" quickly came to be applied to nearly any violent crime in Italian neighborhoods in New York, Chicago, and other cities.
+It became the preferred term in American newspapers for describing unsolved crimes involving the Italian community until the early 1920s.
+These activities gradually, though inconsistently, declined after 1915, persisting in some parts of Pennsylvania into the 1920s.

 In 1907, a Black Hand headquarters was discovered in Hillsville, Pennsylvania, a village located a few miles west of New Castle, Pennsylvania.
 The Black Hand in Hillsville established a school to train members in the use of the stiletto.
 Another Black Hand headquarters was later discovered in Boston, Massachusetts.
 This headquarters, managed by Antonio Mirabito, allegedly operated from New England to as far south as New York City.
 Police were hopeful that Mirabito's arrest would assist in ending the practice of Black Hand, but it continued in the area for about another decade.
 More successful immigrants were usually targeted, although as many as 90% of Italian immigrants and workmen in New York and other communities were threatened with extortion.